Mercedes-Benz EQA Review & Prices

 Is the Mercedes EQA a good car?

-The Mercedes EQA is an alternative to the likes of the Ford Mustang Mach-e and Audi Q4 e-tron.
-You’re actually spoilt for choice in the circa-£50k electric SUV market, with the likes of the Volkswagen ID4, Volvo XC40 Recharge and Skoda Enyaq all offering combinations of value, practicality and range.
+The Mercedes EQA is a small-ish electric SUV, and an alternative to the likes of the BMW iX1 and Audi Q4 e-tron.
+You’re actually spoilt for choice for similar cars around the £50k price tag, with the likes of the Volkswagen ID4, Tesla Model Y and Skoda Enyaq all offering combinations of value, practicality and range.

-The EQA is based on the combustion-engined Mercedes GLA, and switching from old to new is like coming across an android version of yourself.
-It looks really familiar, but it just goes about things in a quiet and efficient way.
-You can’t imagine the EQA having a laugh or telling rude jokes; it’s like a really sensible version of yourself.
+The EQA is based on the combustion-engined Mercedes GLA, and compared with that car it's a bit like meeting an android version of yourself.
+It looks really familiar, but it goes about things in a quieter and more efficient way.
+You can’t imagine the EQA having a laugh or telling rude jokes; it’s like a really sensible version of you.

 Mercedes EQA: electric range, battery and charging data